-High-flying news shots from the Goodyear blimp have gone HD with the addition of an Ikegami HDK-79NA.
+High-flying sports shots from the Goodyear blimp have gone HD with the addition of an Ikegami HDK-79NA.

 The Goodyear Tire & Rubber Company’s ‘Spirit of Goodyear’ blimp went into HD service last year with aerial high-definition coverage of ABC's “Monday Night Football” and has since been used for ESPN’s “Sunday Night Football,” CBS’ telecast of the U.S. Open tennis tournament and NBC’s Election Night coverage.